List of Coronation Street characters introduced in 2015: Jackson Hodge

 Jackson Hodge, played by Rhys Cadman from 2015 to 2017 and Joseph William Evans from March 2023, is the father of Faye Windass' (Ellie Leach) baby, Miley Windass (Erin, Eliah and Elsie Halliwell).
 He first appeared in the episode broadcast on 4 March 2015, before departing on 24 June 2015 with Miley and his parents.
 He returned with Miley on 17 March 2017.
 He returned in March 2023.

 Jackson first appears when Faye and her parents, Anna Windass (Debbie Rush) and Owen Armstrong (Ian Puleston-Davies) sit next to him and his parents, Greig (Stuart Wolfenden) and Josie Hodge (Una McNulty).
 Jackson is confirmed as the father of Faye's baby Miley, after she gives birth in an abandoned flat in April 2015.
 However, Jackson denies that he is Miley's father, even though he is, when Anna calls Greig and Josie to her flat to inform them of this.
 When Anna takes Miley to Weatherfield High School to force Faye to take responsibility of her daughter, Jackson tells Greig and Josie the truth, with Josie taking Jackson to the Windasses' to apologise and bond with Miley.
 When Faye is unable to bond with Miley, Josie and Greig offer for Miley to live with them and Jackson and when the Hodges later decide to leave for Canada in June 2015, they take Miley with them, devastating the Windasses, except Faye, who believed that Miley would be better off there.

 Faye is left stunned in March 2017 when she unexpectedly sees Jackson and Miley in hospital while being treated for an infected tattoo.
 It transpires that Greig is in need of a special hip transplant, so the Hodges have returned to the UK for him to have the operation.
-Faye takes Jackson and Miley back home to see her family, however her new boyfriend Seb Franklin (Harry Visinoni) is furious that Jackson has returned.
+Faye takes Jackson and Miley back home to see her family; however, her new boyfriend Seb Franklin (Harry Visinoni) is furious that Jackson has returned.
 He later savagely beats Jackson up in the street, with Seb being arrested for assault later that night.
 The Hodges then ban Faye from having Miley before returning to Canada.

+In 2023, Jackson (now William Evans) and Miley visit Faye.
+Faye ends up leaving Weatherfield to live with them.

+In 2023, Laura-Jayne Tyler from Inside Soap wrote that Jackson had grown up so much that he could "practically see across the pond, let alone live there".